 Oftentimes, our clients understand the theoretical value of search engine optimization (SEO) but lack the action steps necessary to ensure potential customers can find their store by using search engines.

 Thankfully, it’s easy to get Google, Bing, and the others on your side if you know how to do keyword research.
 The process isn’t difficult.
 But you will need to test and measure, just like with any other marketing tactic.

-In the last article, we covered several basic SEO tips for ecommerce stores.
+In the last article, we covered several basic eccommerce SEO tips.
 What you’re about to learn is how to correctly do keyword research for ecommerce stores.

-You can apply what you’ll learn from this article regardless of your starting point.
-So whether you’re just starting or hoping to improve your store’s performance, I have some solid advice to help you grow your store’s revenue.
+You can apply what you’ll learn from this article regardless of your starting point and ecommerce platform.
+So whether you’re just starting your or hoping to improve your store’s performance, I have some solid advice to help you grow your store’s revenue.

 What Is Keyword Research?

 There are a few ways to describe what is keyword research and why we do it.
 One of the best explanations is from Hubspot:

 Keyword research is the process of finding and analyzing search terms that people enter into search engines with the goal of using that data for a specific purpose, often for search engine optimization or general marketing.
 Keyword research can uncover queries to target, the popularity of these queries, their ranking difficulty, and more.